Velir/dbt-ga4/README.md

       - name: "some_other_parameter"
         value_type: "string_value"
 ```

-# Incremental Loading of Event Data (and how to handle late-arriving hits)

-By default, GA4 exports data into sharded event tables that use the event date as the table suffix in the format of `events_YYYYMMDD` or `events_intraday_YYYYMMDD`.
-This package incrementally loads data from these tables into `base_ga4__events` which is partitioned on date.
-There are two incremental loading strategies available:

-- Dynamic incremental partitions (Default) - This strategy queries the destination table to find the latest date available.
-Data beyond that date range is loaded in incrementally on each run.
-- Static incremental partitions - This strategy is enabled when the `static_incremental_days` variable is set to an integer.
-It incrementally loads in the last X days worth of data regardless of what data is availabe.
-Google will update the daily event tables within the last 72 hours to handle late-arriving hits so you should use this strategy if late-arriving hits is a concern.
-The 'dynamic incremental' strategy will not re-process past date tables.
-Ex: A `static_incremental_days` setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
-Note that `current_date` uses UTC as the timezone.

 # Connecting to BigQuery

 This package assumes that BigQuery is the source of your GA4 data.
 Full instructions for connecting DBT to BigQuery are here: https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile